mkiol/Snipek/README.md

    (e.g. `muki:getTime` to `userX:getTime`).
 You can update the namespace to new one on Snipek app settings page.~~

-On Sailfish OS, assistant is by default installed in `/home/nemo/.cache/harbour-snipek/harbour-snipek/snips` directory.
+On Sailfish OS, assistant and Snips binaries are installed in `/home/nemo/.cache/harbour-snipek/harbour-snipek/snips` directory.
-You can change default dir in Snipek app settings.

 ## Languages support